-Security information and event management (SIEM) is a set of tools and services that combine security events management and security information management capabilities to enable analysts to review log and event data, understand and prepare for threats, and retrieve and report on log data.
+Security information and event management (SIEM) is a set of tools and services that combine security events management (SEM) and security information management (SIM) capabilities to enable analysts to review log and event data, understand and prepare for threats, and retrieve and report on log data.
 SIM focuses on collecting and managing logs and other security data while SEM involves real-time analysis and reporting.
 SIEM systems combine SEM and SIM security information management.

-SIEMs provide visibility into malicious activity by pulling data from every corner of an environment and aggregating it in a single centralized interface, where it can be used to qualify alerts, create reports and support incident response.
+SIEMs provide visibility into malicious activity by pulling data from every corner of an environment and aggregating it in a single centralized platform, where it can be used to qualify alerts, create reports and support incident response.
 The ability to analyze data from all network applications and hardware at any time helps organizations recognize potential security threats before they have a chance to disrupt business operations.

 2022 CrowdStrike Global Threat Report

 Download the 2022 Global Threat Report to find out how security teams can better protect the people, processes, and technologies of a modern enterprise in an increasingly ominous threat landscape.Download Now